-These Christmas meringue cookies are crisp, sweet, and delicious.
-You can shape meringues in so many ways, from a drop style to piping them into pretty shapes.
-For the holidays, I decided to pipe my gluten free meringues into little trees and I show you how with a short video!
+These homemade gluten free meringue cookies are crisp, sweet, and delicious.
+You can shape meringues in many ways, from a drop style to piping them into pretty shapes.
+They are quick and easy to make with just a few simple ingredients!

-Tis the season for making cookies and these cute little meringue trees are so easy to make!
+Tis the season for making cookies, and these cute little meringue trees are so easy to make!
 All you need is four simple ingredients!
 You can add fun flavors with the options I list or make these meringue cookies with the more traditional vanilla flavoring.

+For the holidays, I decided to pipe these gluten-free meringues into little trees, and I show you how with a short video!
 If you are a cookie fanatic, check out all of my gluten free cookie recipes!

 - You can make and decorate them in any shape for any holiday.